Migrate On-Premise Files Shares to Cloud File Storage

 These firms do still have the benefits of redundancy, outsourcing management of hardware infrastructure and retain ownership and management of their AD domains.
 Microsoft has detailed important considerations when deploying Active Directory Domain Controllers as virtual machines.

-Azure File Shares also has file share size limitation of 4 TB.
 AFS has built in capabilities including integrated backup and the ability to sync AFS to multiple locations using Azure File Share sync.
+Azure File Shares also had a file share size limitation of 4 TB.
+This has been recently increased to now support up to 100 TiB capacity, 10K IOPS, and 300 MiB/s throughput!!

 Azure NetApp Files Service